-■ On the Symantec System Recovery 2013 Management Solution Packages and Policies tab, in the Uninstall Policies list in the left pane, under Agent Plug-in, click Plug-in for Symantec System Recovery Uninstall.
+On the Symantec System Recovery 2013 R2 Management Solution Packages and Policies tab, in the Uninstall Policies list in the left pane, under Agent Plug-in, click Plug-in for Symantec System Recovery Uninstall.

 To uninstall the Symantec System Recovery Linux Edition Plug-in

-- On the Symantec System Recovery 2013 Management Solution Packages and Policies tab, in the Uninstall Policies list in the left pane, under Agent Plug-in, click Plug-in for Symantec System Recovery for Linux Uninstall. - Near the upper-right corner of the right pane, make sure On is selected from the list to enable the software delivery policy. - Set the deployment options.
-See "Deployment options" on page 43. - Click Save changes.
+- On the Symantec System Recovery 2013 R2 Management Solution Packages and Policies tab, in the Uninstall Policies list in the left pane, under Agent Plug-in, click Plug-in for Symantec System Recovery for Linux Uninstall. - 2 Near the upper-right corner of the right pane, make sure On is selected from the list to enable the software delivery policy. - Set the deployment options.